Closed

 Activities funded

-- Standalone equipment projects supporting a public-use facility
+- Standalone equipment purchases supporting a public-use community facility or green space

 Documents Needed